HetNieuweOrganiseren/Holacracy-Constitution-Vertaling/Holacracy-Constitution-Vertaling.md

 ~~You are responsible for comparing the actual expression of your Role’s Purpose and Accountabilities to your vision of their ideal potential, to identify gaps between the two (each gap is a ***“Tension”***).
 You are then responsible for trying to resolve those Tensions.~~

-Jij als Rol Leider werk vanuit je eigen visie richting een helder doel met duidelijke verantwoordelijkheden.
+Jij als Rol Leider werkt vanuit je eigen visie richting een helder doel met duidelijke verantwoordelijkheden.
 Daarbij is het jouw taak om spanningen te ervaren en actief te werken naar de oplossing van die spanning.
 Een spanning is: Het verschil tussen hoe je **weet** dat het is en hoe je **wil** dat het is.

 ~~#### 1.2.2 Processing Purpose & Accountabilities~~